readmeio/api/README.md

 Not yet!
 This is something we're thinking about how to handle, but it's difficult with the simple nature of the `.auth()` method as it currently does not require the user to inform the SDK of what kind of authentication scheme the token they're supplying it should match up against.

 #### Will this work in browsers?
-Not sure!
+Not at the moment as the library requires some filesystem handling in order to manage its cache state, but it's something we're actively thinking about.
 If you'd like to help us out in making this compatible with browsers we'd love to help you out on a pull request.

 #### Will this validate my data before it reaches the API?
 Not yet!
 This is something we've got planned down the road.